SAP/abap-file-formats/README.md

 # ABAP File Formats

 This project provides file format definitions of ABAP repository objects.

+The project is still in an early phase.
 We plan to modify and extend this document as our understanding improves.
+Therefore, the ABAP file formats can still change in the future.

 ## Background and Scope